Why start a limited company?

 If you’re using a third party to set up a limited company, they’ll do most of what’s covered in this section for you.
-If you’re planning on setting up your company yourself, there are a few admin tasks you’ll need to complete.
+If you’re planning on setting up a limited company by yourself, there are a few admin tasks you’ll need to complete.
 While it might sound a bit complicated, its actually a fairly straight forward process.
 This section will guide you through the ins and outs.

 When you register, you’ll need to provide specific information about your business to Companies House.
 As such, it’s a good idea to get the following information ready to go before you start the process:

 - The SIC (Standard Industrial Classification code) appropriate for your kind of business.
 You can find the right SIC code from the Condensed SIC code list on the Gov.uk.

 - Three official address (or addresses) for your company, including your registered office address and business and company director service addresses.
 It's important to note that two of these addresses will be available on the public domain so it’s not ideal to use your residential address.
 For a nominal fee, most accountants and company formation services will provide a registered business address or service address for your company.
 This service is included in our accountancy packages.

 - The share structure of your limited company.
 How many shareholders do you have and how many shares do they each have?
 (You will typically need at least one shareholder) This will likely be a straightforward question if you’re a contractor or sole trader business owner.

 You don't need a company secretary for a private limited company, although some companies use company secretaries to assume some of the responsibilities of the company director.
 You also do not need to set up a business bank account when setting up a limited company - although one is recommended as it can help you keep better financial and accounting records.

 Once you’ve got all this information, you’ll be ready to complete the necessary documents (officially called the articles of incorporation).
 Here’s a quick outline of each one and what information is needed for each.